caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 I'm available for questions.

-# Part 2

-We're going to set aside the prototype remembering what did and didn't work.

-# Part 2.2: Iterating, Recipes 2
+# Part 2:  Recipes version 2

 What we are doing next